Summit Elevation (m): 2210

-There are two main routes on Prairie Mountain, the SE direct route and the longer Prairie Creek option.
-There are other variations but these two will suffice for most of you.
+There are two routes on Prairie Mountain, the direct route and the longer Prairie Creek option.
+There are other slight variations but these two will suffice and are the two official ones.
 Confusingly, there are 4 trailheads marked on the parking and trailhead map above.

-- The “Prairie Creek & Alt Prairie Mountain Trailhead #3” option is the longer and less traveled option that I’ll detail second.
-By far the most popular route on Prairie Mountain is the SE route with its three trailhead options.
+- The “Prairie Creek & Alt Prairie Mountain Trailhead” option is a longer and less traveled route that I’ll detail below.

-Pro tip – go up from the main trailhead (green) and come down the recommended Alt Trailhead #2 (red).
+Pro tip – go up from the main trailhead (red) and come down the recommended Alt Trailhead (cyan).
 Climbing steeply is usually not an issue – it’s coming down that’s tough.
 As a related tip, if you are slipping and sliding around on the ascent you will be flirting with a disaster on descent.
 Either turn around or mentally prepare yourself for a tough and / or scary descent.

 Prairie Creek Route

-My wife isn’t a huge Prairie Mountain fan (usually it’s too windy at the top for her enjoyment) but when she does come along she always pushes me to exit via Prairie Creek (purple line on first map above).
-Of course you can also approach via this route, but most people go up the SE direct and down the Prairie Creek route rather than the other way around.
+My wife isn’t a huge Prairie Mountain fan (usually it’s too windy at the top for her enjoyment) but when she does come along she always pushes me to exit via Prairie Creek (cyan line on the map).
+Of course you can also approach via this route, but most people go up the direct and down the Prairie Creek route rather than the other way around.
 A circle route is always prefered for hiking because you get more scenery and in this case more distance and height gain as well.
-Ascending and descending the SE direct route is only around 6.5 kilometers with under 700 meters of gain.
-Ascending the SE direct and exiting the Prairie Creek route is almost 10.5 kilometers and 750 meters of gain.
+Ascending and descending the direct route is only around 8 kilometers with just over 700 meters of gain.
+Ascending the direct and exiting the Prairie Creek route is over 11 kilometers and 750 meters of gain.
 Often the Prairie Creek trail is much less icy than the much more popular direct trail and is also much quieter.
 On a gorgeous winter day I will often pass dozens and dozens of hikers on the main route and only a small handful along Prairie Creek.
 You should plan your trip with a bit more care if descending the Prairie Creek route for the first time.
 Have the route loaded into your GPS device so you don’t get lost.
-There’s almost always a trail in the snow during winter months, but with melting and during the summer it’s not obvious where to go with other tracks and trails visible along the route.
+There’s almost always a trail in the snow during winter months, but with melting and during the summer it’s not obvious where to go with other tracks and trails visible along the Prairie Creek route.